yashwanth-gh/Shop_it/README.md

 ## Introduction

-Brand Snap is an e-commerce project that aims to revolutionize the way people discover and shop for their favorite brands online.
+ShopIt is an e-commerce project that aims to revolutionize the way people discover and shop for their favorite brands online.
 Whether you are a fashion enthusiast, tech geek, or home decor lover, Brand Snap has something for everyone.

 ## Features